francescolonardo/writeups/README.md

 # CTF Penetration Testing Writeups

-This repository contains writeups of machines I’ve completed on CTF platforms like **HackTheBox**, **HackMyVM**, and **VulNyx**.
+This repository contains writeups of machines I've completed on CTF platforms like **HackTheBox**, **HackMyVM**, and **VulNyx**.
 It includes detailed steps for identifying vulnerabilities, exploiting them, and achieving privilege escalation or post-exploitation when applicable.

 The writeups are designed to provide a clear understanding of each step, including both the *input commands* and their corresponding *output*.
 This allows readers to follow along without needing to launch the virtual machine or run the commands themselves.